CubeAPM

 Conclusion

-Security threats in 2025 are faster, smarter, and harder to detect—forcing enterprises to rethink how they monitor applications and infrastructure.
+Security threats are faster, smarter, and harder to detect—forcing enterprises to rethink how they monitor applications and infrastructure.
 From logs and traces to metrics and events, the strongest security monitoring tools provide real-time visibility, reduce alert fatigue, and accelerate incident response.

 CubeAPM stands out by unifying observability and security monitoring in one platform.
 With anomaly detection, noise reduction through smart sampling, and flat $0.15/GB pricing, it helps security teams secure apps and infrastructure without runaway costs.